-Born To The Badge Wyatt Earp An American Odyssey Trilogy Book 2
+Born To The Badge, Wyatt Earp An American Odyssey Book 2

-Born to the Badge is the second book in Mark Warren’s trilogy on the life of Wyatt Earp.
-I am proud to announce that Born to the Badge was honored as a 2019 Spur Award Finalist!
+Born to the Badge is the second book in Mark Warren’s trilogy on the life of Wyatt Earp and covers Wyatt’s Kansas years.
+Born to the Badge was honored as a “2019 Spur Award Finalist!”

 Reviews for “Born to the Badge”